Trustworthy Systems Research @ SSRG

-Aim: Unprecedented security, safety, reliability and efficiency for software systems.
+Aim: Unprecedented security, safety, reliability and efficiency for software systems, and especially critical cyber-physical systems.

 Approach : large, complex, performant systems, built on a formally verified microkernel (seL4), which isolates untrusted components from formally verified or correct-by-construction synthesised trusted components.
 Formal, machine-checked proof for safety and security properties on the code level for systems with over a million lines of code.